The Tay Bridge Disaster

-"The Tay Bridge Disaster" is a poem written in 1880 by the Scottish poet William McGonagall, who has been recognized as the worst poet in history.
+"The Tay Bridge Disaster" is a poem written in 1880 by the Scottish poet William McGonagall, who has been derided as the worst poet in history.
 The poem recounts the events of the evening of 28 December 1879, when, during a severe gale, the Tay Rail Bridge at Dundee collapsed as a train was passing over it with the loss of all on board.
 The number of deaths was actually 75, not 90 as stated in the poem.
 The foundations of the bridge were not removed and are alongside the newer bridge.

+The poem

 The poem is among McGonagall's most well-known works, and has been lampooned by critics as one of the worst poems in the English language.
 It begins: